sheldonhull/sheldonhull.hugo/content/blog/2013-07-16-ssms-2012-extender-for-the-times-you-want-some-organization-to-the-random-pile-of-objects-gathering-in-the-dusty-confines-of-that-database.md

 tags:
 - sql-server
 - cool-tools
+title: "SSMS 2012 Extender for the times you want some organization to the random pile"
-title: SSMS 2012 Extender for the times you want some organization to the random pile of objects gathering in the dusty confines of that database
+slug: "SSMS 2012 Extender for the times you want some organization to the random pile" of objects gathering in the dusty confines of that database
 ---